Buzzur Doc Entertainment

 Plug in a controller and run buzzur.exe.
 The window shows READY until someone buzzes.
 Moderator controls:

 The same controls are available as on-screen buttons and checkboxes, so a mouse works too.
-New controllers are picked up automatically a second or two after you plug them in — no need to restart.
+New controllers are picked up automatically a second or two after you plug them in, with no need to restart.

 FAQ